worthingtonse/client-prompts/qmail_services/QMAIL_TELL_COMMAND.md

 3 | Mass | Not implemented yet.

 ### Server List Format
-Each server that the messages are stiped on is described here.
+Each server that the messages are striped on is described here.
 Name | bytes | Description
 ---|---|---
 Server Index| 1| This is the order in which this server array must be lined up to be put together.
 Starts at zero.
 Stripe Type |  1 | Stripe 0, Parity 1, Mirror 2, Horizontal, Vertical or Diagnal.
+Stripe ID | 8 | For future use.
+Leave all zeros.
-IP | 16 | Uses IP four but could use IPv6.
-IP 4 are the last four bytes of the 16 Port |2| The port that the Qmail server uses
+IP | 16 | Uses IPv4 but could use IPv6.
+IPv4 are the last four bytes of the 16
+Port |2| The port that the Qmail server uses
 Reserved | 12 | Reserved